What are Sundays like at St. John's?

 St. John's offers worship services at 8:30 a.m. & 10:00 a.m. on Sunday mornings.

-The 8:30 a.m. service is traditional and it takes place in the the Worship Center while the Sanctuary is being remodeled.
-When completed, the Sanctuary will be a resonant space with a beautiful setting for a more formal service that incorporates elements of the historical liturgy of the church.
+The 8:30 a.m. service is traditional and it takes place in the Sanctuary, a resonant space with a beautiful setting for a more formal service that incorporates elements of the historical liturgy of the church.
 Hymns will be accompanied by our magnificent Bosch organ and our Celebration Choir will offer worship anthems most Sundays.
 You will often find a cantor and lay readers to assist in drawing us into God's presence.
+Children begin worship with their families and are then dimissed to Sunday School.

 Adult Bible Studies are held at 10:00 a.m.
 Sunday.